Argonity/sinatra-isave-app/wireframing.md

 # App Overview

-I am building a money savings application, called iSave, which will allow users to allocate any amount of money to mulitple savings accounts, called pockets, for the items they would like to save up for.
+I am building a money savings application, called iSave, which will allow users to create multiple savings accounts for a variety of items they would like to save up for.
+Each item will have own its own separate savings account.

 # User Stories

 ### As a user, I will be able to:

 - sign up, log in, log out
-- create a pocket
+- create a savings account
-- see all my pockets
+- see all my savings accounts
-- edit my pockets
+- edit my savings accounts
-- delete my pockets
+- delete my savings accounts

 # Wireframing

-## Models will be User and Pocket
+## Models will be User and SavingsAccount

 ## User Model